tc39/proposal-composites/README.md

 ## The proposal

 Introduce built-in 'composite values' with well defined equality.

+> [!IMPORTANT]
+> Expect changes.
+The design below is a starting point to evolve from as discussion continues.

 ```js
 const pos1 = Composite({ x: 1, y: 4 });